How To Teach A Kid To Increase Baseball Or Softball Hitting Power & Bat Speed With LESS Hip Rotation Batting Drills

-“What Baseball Batting Drills Work For Stopping Dipping Of The Back Shoulder?”
+“What Baseball Batting Drills Work To Stop Dipping Back Shoulder?”

 PLEASE NOTE: this baseball batting drills post presupposes the hitter is getting an extreme barrel vertical angle at impact.
-In other words, they’re dissecting the pitch plane from down to up.
-There are natural elements to dipping the back shoulder…this article goes into fixing the extreme.
+In other words, they’re intersecting the pitch plane from down to up.
+Dipping the back shoulder is inevitable…this blog post goes into fixing extreme uppercut cases.

 In this baseball batting drills video, we answer the reader question above.
 We go over: